indiejames/vscode-clojure-debug/README.md

 * Symbol search
 * Find references
 * Linter support
-* Test result / VS Code problems view integration
 * Exception stack traces in REPL output with links to jump to file

 ## Installation

-**tl;dr** watch the [YouTube video](https://youtu.be/73PnuVBkXxU); otherwise, follow the instructions here.
-Note that the video has not been updated yet to reflect the change in way [the REPL is launched](#launching-a-repl).
+**tl;dr** The quickest way to get started is to clone the github [demo project](https://github.com/indiejames/clojure-code-demo) and follow the (brief) instructions in the README.md file.
+If you want to get started with your own project right away then read on.

 #### Prerequisites
 * [Visual Studio Code](https://code.visualstudio.com/) 1.10.1 or higher